quicwg/base-drafts/draft-ietf-quic-recovery.md

   PTO SHOULD be scheduled for min(RTO, PTO).

-QUIC includes MaxAckDelay in all probe timeouts, because it assumes the ack delay may come into play, regardless of the number of packets ack-eliciting packets in-flight.
+QUIC includes MaxAckDelay in all probe timeouts, because it assumes the ack delay may come into play, regardless of the number of ack-eliciting packets in-flight.
 TCP's TLP assumes if at least 2 ack-eliciting packets are in-flight, acks will not be delayed.